Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 The first cantata of the cycle for the ninth Sunday after Trinity.

-In chapter 1 it was suggested that Bach was likely to have sought an impressive beginning for each of his cycles.
+In chapter 1 it was suggested that Bach required an impressive beginning for each of his major cycles.
 Cs 75 and 76 were written before he took up his appointment and were clearly intended to open his account in his new post at the end of May 1723.
 Similarly, one year later, C 20 was a work of considerable proportion and originality, creating the format of chorale-antasia cantatas that he committed himself to, without interruption, for the following eight months.

-But we do not have any Bach cantatas for the period of Trinity to the eight Sunday after Trinity 1725. and although C 168 appears as the first cantata of the third cycle, it clearly wasn't a large scale work appropriate for either of those days.
+But we do not have any Bach cantatas for the period of Trinity to the eighth Sunday after Trinity in 1725.
+As it stands, C 168 might appear to be the first cantata of the third cycle, but it clearly wasn't a large scale work appropriate for either Trinity or the first Sunday following it, bearing in mind that the latter marked the commencement of the 1723 and 1724 cycles.
 C168 does not begin with a chorus and, apart from the closing chorale, there is nothing for the chorus to do.
-And there are a number of other mysteries about this somewhat enigmatic work.
+And there are a number of other mysteries about this comparatively minor and undoubtedly enigmatic work.

 Furthermore, in addition to his weekly performance and composition duties for the church, Bach may well have been distracted at this time by the need to produce an important secular work required less than five weeks after C 168.
 C 205, written for Friedrich Müller of the Leipzig University, is a large-scale piece of fifteen movements, lasting almost forty-five minutes.
 Not even the most impressive of the second cycle fantasia cantatas were of this proportion.
 And in between the performances of Cs 168 and 205, Bach also provided new works for the twelfth and thirteenth Sundays after Trinity: Cs 137 and 164.